menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 The chart does indicate that Harris ran a successful insurgent campaign, focused on the issue of abortion and women's rights.
 As mentioned above, she also carried this message across the air through campaign advertising.
 It goes against Vavreck's hypothesis that Harris would have lost the election while running a strong insurgent campaign.
 However, it is likely that Texas voters did not find this issues particularly salient when compared to Trump's success delivering his clarifying message.

+To summarize, the campaign's influence on Texas's rightward shift was likely minor.
+While increased campaign efforts might have slightly tempered this shift, they wouldn't have bridged the considerable gap between Biden's 2020 performance and Harris's in 2024.
+Despite Harris's strong insurgent campaign and Trump's lack of a clarifying one, voters appeared to favor Trump's message over Harris's.
+This outcome underscores the inability of Vavreck's model to fully account for voter sentiment in the 2024 election.

+## So, Why Did Trump Win and Why Did the Polls Fail?

+Texas experienced one of the most significant rightward shifts in the 2024 election, coupled with the largest polling error among states.
+This was likely driven by demographic changes and the failure of predictive models to capture the underlying priorities and sentiments of Texas voters.
+While the campaign contributed to this shift through a lack of presence in Texas and a message that missed key voter concerns, these factors alone cannot account for the scale of the outcome.
+The evidence suggests that broader demographic trends and a nationwide sentiment favoring Trump played the decisive role.
+Even with an optimal campaign strategy, reversing this shift in Texas would have been extremely challenging, given the broader dynamics shaping the election.

 ## Notes
 All code above is accessible via [Github](https://menemshasolomon.github.io/election-blog/post/2024-11-13-10-prediction-evaluation/).